TarasCoder/product-list/README.md

 WHAT SHOULD BE IMPROVED:

--add modal windows instead of alerts
+1) add modal windows instead of alerts
--add more styling, so it will look great
+2) add more styling, so it will look great
--responsivnes
+3) responsivnes
--add "advanced" level
+4) add "advanced" level

 INSTRUCTIONS: